It All Starts with Your Heart

 After they said, “We'll make a name for ourselves,” they showed that each person will want to rule over his fellow and to be higher than him as is common among groups that perform all their actions for the sake of recording one's name.

-In such a situation, the Kli Yakar comments that people end up more united after forming different groups because within separate groups, people focus more on developing their own language and nationality rather than pursuing the goal of making a name for themselves.
+Within separate groups, people focus more on developing their own language and nationality rather than pursuing the goal of making a name for themselves.

-The Kli Yakar points out that the building of the Tower was actually the beginning of their end.
+Thus, the Kli Yakar points out that the building of the Tower was actually the beginning of their end.

 If their intent is to make a name for themselves, then it follows that each one will want to be the ruler and prince of this great city in order to for his name to go out throughout the entire world and through this, arguing will increase among them.